google/WebFundamentals/src/content/en/fundamentals/index.md

   <p>
-    App install banners make it easy for users to add your app to their home screen with a single click, and is an indication to the user that the app their adding, meets an important quality bar.<br>
+    App install banners make it easy for users to add your app to their home screen with a single click, and is an indication to the user that the app they're adding meets an important quality bar.<br>
     <a href="/web/fundamentals/engage-and-retain/app-install-banners/">Learn more</a>
   </p>
 </div>